-Complaints should be addressed to the Director of Institutional Equity.
-A complaint should be filed in writing.
-It may be filed online or in person.
-The complaint should contain the name and address of the person filing the complaint and a brief description of the alleged violations of the regulation.
+Complaints should be submitted to the Director of Institutional Equity.
+A complaint should be filed in writing and may be filed online or in person.
+The complaint should contain the name and contact information of the person filing the complaint as well as a brief description of the alleged violations.

 The College falls under Title II as a place of public accommodation.
-All students, faculty or staff members, visitors, or another individuals using College facilities may file an accessibility-related complaint no later than 180 days after the complainant becomes aware of the alleged violation.
+All students, faculty or staff members, visitors, or other individuals using College facilities may file an accessibility-related complaint no later than 180 days after the complainant becomes aware of the alleged violation.
 An investigation, as may be appropriate, will follow the filing of a complaint.